Sergio-OP/Challenge-Kosmos-Android-Compose/README.md

 - Designed using Kotlin and Android Jetpack Compose.
 - Utilizes ViewModels and Flows for managing UI state.
 - Fetches data from the API using Retrofit and Coroutines.
-- Implements clean architecture principles with use cases, ViewModels, and repositories.
+- Implements clean architecture principles with ViewModels, and repositories.
-- Uses Dagger Hilt for dependency injection.
+- Implements manual Dependency Injenction

 ## Screenshots